Obesity means having far too much body fat. It's about much more than your clothing size or how you look. It can seriously affect your health.

 Even if you've been at your current weight for a long time, "if you're committed to getting healthier, there's almost certainly a treatment that can work," Wang says.

 A great first step is to partner with your doctor.
-If he doesn't bring up the topic, make the first move and let him know that you want to work toward a healthier weight.
+If he don't bring up the topic, make the first move and let them know that you want to work toward a healthier weight.
 Ask for advice, or for a referral to another doctor with more experience in this area.
 You might also want a referral to a nutritionist and a certified fitness trainer.